PetoSisan/DPO/README.md

 ## Requirements
 1. The `.xml` file named `šišan.xml` is required as a structuted request data which are then parsed.
 This request is required by Project sponsor.
 2. The file `VZOR - Záväzné vyjadrenie DPO.docx` serves as a **template** from which program generates binding statements.

-(For security reasons not added in this repo)
+These files are **not** added to this repo for security reasons.

 ## Usage
 To run the project, use: